 In the end, it mostly comes down to personal preference.
 Almost any kind of carbohydrate to fat ratio, from low-fat to low-carbohydrate, including any middle ground in between, is equally effective.
 As long as it suits you.
 If you don’t feel good on a low-fat diet plan, for example, change it up.
 If you keep your protein intake high and make sure you are in a caloric deficit, it matters little how you distribute your fat and carbs.

 Dietary Fat Intake: Practical Recommendations and an Example

 - Keep your fat intake to at least 15–20% of your caloric intake.
 Going below that could mess with your hormones.

 - A moderate level of fat intake, between 20–30% of your caloric intake, is a good middle ground.
-Unless you know you feel and perform better with more fat, we recommend you go with that interval.
+Unless you know you feel and perform better with more fat, I recommend you go with that interval.

 Let’s take a look at an example.